Skip to main content

 2. Can a Tenant in Virginia Use the Deposit as Last Month’s Rent?

 No, this is against the state’s security deposit rules.
-As a landlord, you can include this as part of the lease agreement for clarity’s sake.
+Landlords may can include this as part of the lease agreement for clarity’s sake.

 3. What Happens if a Landlord Fails to Follow These Rules?